- State & Regional Water Boards

 - Decisions Pending and Opportunities for Public Participation

 The Storm Water Program is a National Pollutant Discharge Elimination System (NPDES) Program implemented in two phases.
-The November 16, 1990 Federal Register describes the requirements of the Phase I Regulations and the December 8, 1999 Federal Register describes the Phase II regulations.
-The State of California carries out the Storm Water Regulations according to the California Water Code.
+The November 16, 1990 Federal Register describes the Phase I regulations and the December 8, 1999 Federal Register describes the Phase II regulations.
+The State of California carries out the stormwater regulations according to the California Water Code.

-The Storm Water Program carries out it's purpose by permitting three categories of potential pollution sources:
+The Central Coast Storm Water Program carries out its purpose by permitting the following categories of potential pollution sources: